nachocaru/xaprb.com/content/blog/2007-05-31-why-is-null-doesnt-always-work-in-mysql.md

 | 1 | 1 |
 +---+---+</pre>

-Your reaction might be, as mine was, &#8220;what the heck is going on here?&#8221; And then you might re-try the query, just because you can&#8217;t believe your eyes, and guess what you get this time?
+Your reaction might be, as mine was, "what the heck is going on here?"
+And then you might re-try the query, just because you can't believe your eyes, and guess what you get this time?

 <pre>select * from test where a is null;
 Empty set (0.00 sec)</pre>